 - Human resources to include numbers, demography and skills levels

 - Intellectual capital to include brand names, reputation, client databases and business systems.

 Idea development and testing

-Establish proof of concept, and see if your fundraising campaign resonates with your target audience.
+Establish if your fundraising campaign resonates with your target audience.
 Also, test-pilot, get feedback and refine the campaign.
-Test the idea among your own staff and colleagues. this is a good way to evaluate the potential attractiveness of your fundraising initiative.
+Test the idea among your own staff and colleagues.
+This is a good way to evaluate the potential attractiveness of your fundraising initiative.